greg-raven/Impeachment-Chronicles/_posts/2022-05-02-january-6-committee-is-violating-the-constitution.md

 - Jeff Poor
 ---

-Sunday, conservative talk Mark Levin opened his FNC "Life, Liberty, &amp; Levin" program by criticizing the January 6 House Select Committee and congressional Democrats for promoting a "political agenda" against former President Donald Trump.
+Sunday, conservative talk Mark Levin opened his FNC "Life, Liberty, & Levin" program by criticizing the January 6 House Select Committee and congressional Democrats for promoting a "political agenda" against former President Donald Trump.

 According to Levin, the January 6 Committee was violating the Constitution.